Autism Medical ID

 Autism, Asperger’s syndrome and other autistic spectrum disorders (ASD) are lifelong, developmental disabilities which affect people in different ways and to varying degrees.
 A medical id can help first responders, medical staff and other emergency services understand why the wearer might find communication a challenge and help to provide context for the wearer’s behaviour.

-An autism medical ID in the form of a bracelet, necklace, or wristband also provides a vital link to the wearer’s family or carer with the inclusion of “in case of emergency” contact details.
+An autism medical ID in the form of a medical alert bracelet, necklace, or wristband also provides a vital link to the wearer’s family or carer with the inclusion of “in case of emergency” contact details.

 In our autism range you'll find handy medicine bags, ID cards, wristbands, necklaces and bracelets which we can personalise with your details.
 All prices include free engraving and free UK mainland delivery.